Ares-Developers/Ares-docs/new/chronoshift.rst

   Specifies whether this building is actually a deployed vehicle and should be chronoshifted by the Chronosphere super weapon if it affects units and :tag:`Chronosphere.ReconsiderBuildings=yes` is set.
-On the other hand this building will not be considered a building any more and thus will be ignored by a Chronosphere that doesn't affect units.
+On the other hand this building will not be considered a building anymore and thus will be ignored by a Chronosphere that doesn't affect units.
 Defaults to :value:`no`.

 Units can be made immune to chronoshift-crushing: